adamGuinea/stellahart/README.md

 # stellahart
 Online store with React and GraphQL, follow <a href="https://stellahart-next-prod.herokuapp.com/">this link</a> to see.
+Sign in with email: 'user@gmail.com' password: 'user' to access account permissions and order history.
+Currently hosted on a free Heroku dyno which sleeps after 30mins, please be patient on initial load.

 # <h2>Features</h2>